apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/mappings-for-resource-resolution.md

 ## Configuration

+The

-The resource resolution (mapping a request path to a resource in Sling's resource tree) can be influenced in different ways:
+1. resource resolution/incoming mapping (i.e. mapping a request path to a resource in Sling's resource tree) as well as
+2. mapping a resource path to an external URL/path (aka reverse mapping or outgoing mapping)

+can be influenced in different ways:

 - Root Level Mappings
 - Alias Configurations
 - Vanity Path Configurations

-- Namespace Mangling
+In addition Namespace (De-)Mangling is always applied

 ## Root Level Mappings

-The mapping of request URLs to resources is mainly configured in a configuration tree which is (by default) located below `/etc/map`.
+The mapping of request URLs to resources (and vice-versa) is mainly configured in a configuration tree which is (by default) located below `/etc/map` (containing resource based mapping entries).
 While the actual location can be configured with the property `resource.resolver.map.location` of the OSGi configuration `org.apache.sling.jcr.resource.internal.JcrResourceResolverFactoryImpl`, it is suggested to leave the default value.

-When dealing with the resource resolution we have a number of properties influencing the process:
+In addition the OSGi configuration allows to configure URL mappings directly in the OSGi configuration property named `resource.resolver.mapping`, which has the advantage that different rules for outgoing and incoming mapping can be defined.
+On the other hand only resource based mapping entries allow to have different mappings per host.
+Both means are *translated* into internal mapping entries for resolving (incoming) and mapping (outgoing).
+Both tables are separate.

+The following properties in resource based mapping entries are detected inside the tree referenced via property `resource.resolver.map.location`:

 * `sling:match` &ndash; This property when set on a resource in the `/etc/map` tree (see below) defines a partial regular expression which is used instead of the resource's name to match the incoming request.
 This property is only needed if the regular expression includes characters which are not valid JCR name characters.
 The list of invalid characters for JCR names is: `/, :, [, ], *, ', ", \, |` and any whitespace except blank space.
 In addition a name without a name space may not be `.` or `..` and a blank space is only allowed inside the name.
 * `sling:redirect` &ndash; This property when set on a resource in the `/etc/map` tree (see below) causes a redirect response to be sent to the client, which causes the client to send in a new request with the modified location.
 The value of this property is applied to the actual request and sent back as the value of `Location` response header field.
 * `sling:status` &ndash; This property defines the HTTP status code sent to the client with the `sling:redirect` response.
 If this property is not set, it defaults to 302 (Found).
 Other status codes supported are 300 (Multiple Choices), 301 (Moved Permanently), 303 (See Other), 307 (Temporary Redirect), and 308 (Permanent Redirect).
 * `sling:internalRedirect` &ndash; This property when set on a resource in the `/etc/map` tree (see below) causes the current path to be modified internally to continue with resource resolution.
 This is a multi-value property, i.e. multiple paths can be given here, which are tried one after another until one resolved to a resource.

+### Incoming Mapping

-Root Level Mappings apply to the request at large including the scheme, host, port and uri path.
-To accomplish this a path is constructed from the request like this `{scheme}/{host}.{port}/{uri_path}`.
-This string is then matched against mapping entries below `/etc/map` which are structured in the content analogously.
+Incoming mapping entries are matched against the request's *scheme*, *host*, *port* and *uri path*.
+To accomplish this a virtual path is constructed from the request like this `{scheme}/{host}.{port}/{uri_path}`.
+This string is then matched against internal (incoming) mapping entries.
 The longest matching entry string is used and the replacement, that is the redirection property, is applied.
+There might even be multiple replacements for one entry, where the first one retuning an existing resource wins.

 ### Mapping Entry Specification

-Each entry in the mapping table is a regular expression, which is constructed from the resource path below `/etc/map`.
-If any resource along the path has a `sling:match` property, the respective value is used in the corresponding segment instead of the resource name.
+Each entry in the (incoming) mapping table (and potentially also in the outgoing mapping table) is a regular expression, which is constructed from the resources below the path given via OSGi configuration property `resource.resolver.map.location`.
+If any resource along the resolved path has a `sling:match` property, the respective value is used in the corresponding segment instead of the resource name.
 Only resources either having a `sling:redirect` or `sling:internalRedirect` property are used as table entries.
 Other resources in the tree are just used to build the mapping structure.

 *Example*